dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/get-started/create-app-visual-studio.md

 - `Title` attribute

   Any normal attribute declared on the XAML object sets a property of that object.
-In this case the `Title` attribute sets the `Window.Title` property.
+In this case, the `Title` attribute sets the `Window.Title` property.

 ## Change the window